Parque de las Ciencias (Granada): Planetarium

 The Planetarium has a 10 m dome and is equipped with 120 projectors which recreate the night sky and its more than 7,000 stars.
 This is a real treat for astronomers these days, as it is becoming more and more difficult to see the sky so clearly in our cities.

 Outdoors

 The Parque de las Ciencias also has outdoor exhibits in 27,000 m² of garden areas.
 This is one of the things that sets its apart from other museums, as it takes advantage of the good Andalusian weather to bring its exhibits outside.

 Birds of Prey in Flight Workshop

-In this workshop visitors can experience an eagle swooping past just a few centimetres away and see a falcon hunting its prey.
+In this workshop visitors can experience an eagle swooping past just a few centimeters away and see a falcon hunting its prey.
 They can also learn what a vulture has to eat, and how owls fly.
 The workshop is split into two parts: a teaching session, when they will see the birds and find out about their biology and ecology, and a flying display, when they will be able to see them soar, hunt and eat.

 The workshop also emphasizes the important role that birds of prey play in keeping ecosystems healthy, and explains why conservation is so important.